Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches

-From equation (\ref{eq:psi_int_approx}), to determine the integrated sensitivity (quantified by the integral of $\psi^{2}$) and the optimal value of the matching parameter $\xi$, we must consider the sensitivity bandwidth as well as the on-resonance SNR.
-In the language of total noise-equivalent number, this is equivalent to determining the on-resonance, $x=0$ noise number and the bandwidth over which the frequency-dependent contribution to amplifier noise accounts for less than one-half of the total noise.
-We thus consider: (i) the change in on-resonance, $x=0$ noise number as $\xi$ varies from its noise matched value $\xi=1$ and (ii) the change in noise number as the frequency is detuned from resonance for fixed matching parameter $\xi$.
+From equation (\ref{eq:psi_int_approx}), to determine the optimal value of the matching parameter $\xi$ for integrated sensitivity, we must consider the product of the on-resonance sensitivity and the sensitivity bandwidth.
+As functions of $\xi$, the former is governed by the on-resonance total noise number $N_{\rm tot}(x=0,\nu_{r},n(\nu_{r}),\xi)$, while the latter is governed by the frequency-dependent part of the amplifier noise in (\ref{eq:NoiseNumbert_QLamp_detuning}) and (\ref{eq:NAmp_detuning}).
+The on-resonance noise number is minimized when noise-matched, $\xi=1$.
+As $\xi$ is changed from unity, the frequency-dependent term in (\ref{eq:NoiseNumbert_QLamp_detuning}) and (\ref{eq:NAmp_detuning}), representing an increase in noise number away from resonance, is effectively rescaled $x/2 \rightarrow x/2\sqrt{\xi}$.

-It is evident from (\ref{eq:NoiseNumbert_QLamp_detuning}) and (\ref{eq:NAmp_detuning}) that the imprecision and backaction contributions to on-resonance noise number are minimized at $\xi=1$. \emph{Importantly, the variation of $\xi$ from its noise-matched value is associated with the appearance of backaction on the resonator.} Additionally, the imprecision and backaction noise are each quadratic in detuning and increase away from resonance.
-As $\xi$ is changed from unity, the on-resonance amplifier noise increases, and the detuning is effectively rescaled $x/2 \rightarrow x/2\sqrt{\xi}$.